Frequently asked questions about territorial intelligence with gastronomic radar for public policy

 The 4 questions separating weak diagnosis from real territorial intelligence

+What does a restaurant GIS applied to public policy actually measure?
+It cross-references pedestrian and vehicle traffic, average spend by zone, demand seasonality and proximity to mobility nodes.
+That produces an urban demand resilience index by corridor, not just a dot map.
 How does this change fiscal incentive design?
-Instead of subsidizing new restaurant openings uniformly, it directs the incentive toward corridors with proven demand but insufficient supply, maximizing social return per dollar invested.
+Instead of subsidizing new openings evenly, the incentive targets corridors with proven demand and insufficient supply.
+That maximizes social return per dollar invested.
 What role does Masterestaurant S.A.S. play in this instrumentation?
-As exclusive technology ally of the Twin Ecosystem, it operates the Gastronomic Radar that generates the data; SATE Institute sets the local economic development agenda and translates that data into public policy recommendations for multilateral banking.
+As the Twin Ecosystem's exclusive technology ally, it operates the Gastronomic Radar and generates the data.
+SATE Institute sets the local economic development agenda and turns that data into public policy recommendations for multilateral banking.

 Technical comparison: weak diagnosis vs real territorial intelligence